Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Phenomenology

 \subsection{Lattice-QCD and experimental constraints}

-Independent support for the parity-doublet picture arises from lattice-QCD simulations that observe parity doubling in the baryon spectrum near the chiral crossover~\cite{Borsanyi:2010bp,Aoki:2006we,Bazavov:2012jq,Alexandrou2018} and from comprehensive lattice-QCD thermodynamic studies with physical quark masses~\cite{Soltz:2015ula}.
-Aarts \textit{et al.}~\cite{Aarts:2015mma} first reported the degeneracy of positive- and negative-parity correlators at temperatures above \( T_c \), implying approximate restoration of chiral symmetry.
-Subsequent studies by Yamazaki \textit{et al.}~\cite{Yamazaki:2019tuo} quantified this degeneracy and extracted the temperature dependence of the parity splitting, providing numerical evidence for a chirally invariant mass component \( m_0 \sim 700~\mathrm{MeV} \).
-These findings dovetail with phenomenological analyses from nuclear and astrophysical systems, suggesting a consistent picture across energy scales.
+Independent support for the parity-doublet picture is provided by lattice-QCD simulations, which observe parity doubling in the baryon spectrum near the chiral crossover~\cite{Borsanyi:2010bp,Aoki:2006we,Bazavov:2012jq,Alexandrou2018}, as well as by comprehensive lattice-QCD thermodynamic studies performed with physical quark masses~\cite{Soltz:2015ula}.
+Degeneracy of positive- and negative-parity correlators at temperatures above \( T_c \), implying approximate restoration of chiral symmetry, was first reported by Aarts \textit{et al.}~\cite{Aarts:2015mma}.
+This degeneracy was subsequently quantified by Yamazaki \textit{et al.}~\cite{Yamazaki:2019tuo}, who extracted the temperature dependence of the parity splitting and provided numerical evidence for a substantial chirally invariant mass component \( m_0 \sim 700~\mathrm{MeV} \).

+Complementary evidence has been obtained from QCD sum-rule analyses.
+In particular, the nucleon and its negative-parity partner were investigated in nuclear matter by Kim and Lee~\cite{kim2021vector}, where the in-medium behaviour of the two states was found to be consistent with a sizable chirally invariant mass component.
+The observed reduction of parity splitting with increasing density, while maintaining a non-vanishing mass in the chirally restored regime, was shown to be compatible with the parity-doublet interpretation.

+Taken together, these lattice and continuum-QCD results indicate a coherent picture across temperature and density scales, thereby providing additional theoretical support for effective descriptions that incorporate a chirally invariant mass term.

-Experimentally, the identification of parity-partner states in the baryon spectrum also supports the framework~\cite{Adamczyk:2014fia,PhysRevLett.112.032302,Aggarwal:2010wy}.
+Experimental indications for the framework are also found in the identification of parity-partner states in the baryon spectrum~\cite{Adamczyk:2014fia,PhysRevLett.112.032302,Aggarwal:2010wy}.
 The \( N(1535) \) resonance is commonly interpreted as the negative-parity partner of the nucleon, although alternative assignments remain under debate~\cite{Gallas:2013ipa}.
-Electroproduction and photoproduction data provide constraints on the axial coupling constants and transition form factors, which in turn help to fix the parameters of effective parity-doublet Lagrangians~\cite{PhysRevC.68.055501,PhysRevC.83.025208,Anisovich2011,Kashevarov2009}.
+Electroproduction and photoproduction data have provided constraints on axial coupling constants and transition form factors, which in turn have been used to constrain the parameters of effective parity-doublet Lagrangians~\cite{PhysRevC.68.055501,PhysRevC.83.025208,Anisovich2011,Kashevarov2009}.